briandealwis/gore/README.md

 GORE: Go Runtime for Eclipse
 ============================

-Binds a simple Go [language server binding](https://langserver.org) to use the [Bingo][bingo] language server within Eclipse.
+Provides a simple Go [language server binding](https://langserver.org) to use the [Bingo][bingo] language server within Eclipse.

 ## Building